ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/imperative-vs-declarative-approach.md

+---
+description: Explore the differences between imperative and declarative approaches with our comprehensive guide.
+---

 # Imperative vs Declarative Approach

 Imperative approach describes `HOW` the program executes, while the declarative approach describes `WHAT` programs to be executed.